 Extensive retrieval results for the MPEG-7 dataset.
 Each row depicts the retrieval results for the left-most shape.
 This shape is used as the query, and the following shapes in the row are shown in order of decreasing similarity (increasing distance).

-Per frame detection of the observed human figure (the actual input to the method is background subtraction)
+Download video: Per frame detection of the observed human figure (the actual input to the method is background subtraction)

-Similar experiment as the one to the left, with the addition of temporal continuity (tracking)
+Download video: similar experiment, with the addition of temporal continuity (tracking)

 The electronic versions of the above publications can be downloaded from my publications page.